bbeeken/AIPoweredHelpDesk/README.md

 The Qdrant server URL can be set with the `QDRANT_URL` environment variable.

 After the first visit, the pages are cached for offline use via a service worker.
+An experimental `realtime.html` page demonstrates live ticket notifications using the `/events` SSE endpoint.

 ### Authentication